 View the replay of the “Parenting the Hurt Child” webinar.
 Regina M. Kupecky, LSW, guides parents in understanding a newly adopted older child’s behavior and discuss what will work (and what to avoid) to help him heal and attach.

-View the replay of the “Creating Your Adoption Profile” webinar.
-Madeleine Melcher offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.
+View the replay of the "Creating Your Adoption Profile" webinar.
+An adoptee and adoption expert offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.

 When you start out choosing an adoption agency, you’ll need the answers to these common questions.
 Learn how to make the best decision for your family.